-The Board of Directors of Siem Offshore Inc. (the “Board”) presents its report for the fiscal year ended 31 December 2015 together with the audited consolidated financial statements and the audited financial statements for the parent company.
-The financial statements and related notes were authorised for issue by the Board on 11 April 2016 and will be presented to the shareholders for approval at the Annual General Meeting to be held 6 May 2016.
+The Board of Directors of Siem Offshore Inc. (the “Board”) presents its report for the fiscal year ended 31 December 2017, together with the audited consolidated financial statements and parent company financial statements.
+The financial statements and related notes were authorised for issue by the Board on 18 April 2018 and will be presented to the shareholders for approval at the Annual General Meeting to be held 3 May 2018.

 All references to “Siem Offshore” and the “Company” shall mean Siem Offshore Inc. and its subsidiaries and associates unless the context indicates otherwise.
 All references to “Parent” shall mean Siem Offshore Inc. as the Parent Company only.

 Siem Offshore is registered in the Cayman Islands and is listed on the Oslo Stock Exchange (OSE Symbol: SIOFF).
-The Company’s headquarters is located in Kristiansand, Norway and additional subsidiary offices are located in Brazil, Germany, the Netherlands, Poland, Ghana, USA, Canada, Cayman Islands and Australia.
-The Company is tax resident in Norway.
+The Company’s headquarters are located in Kristiansand, Norway and subsidiary offices are located in Brazil, Germany, the Netherlands, Ghana, United States, Canada, Cayman Islands and Australia.
+The Company is tax domiciled in Norway.

 The financial statements for the Company and the Parent are prepared in accordance with the International Financial Reporting Standards (“IFRS”) as adopted by the European Union.

 The financial statements have been prepared under the assumption that the Company and the Parent are going-concerns.
-This assumption is based on the Company’s level of cash and cash equivalents at year-end, forecasted cash-flows, available credit facilities and the market value of its assets.
+This assumption is based on the Company’s level of cash and cash equivalents at year-end, forecasted cash-flows, available credit facilities, agreements with finance creditors and bondholders and the market value of its assets.

-The Company’s net financial items included net expenses of USD(21.4) million (2014: USD(12.7) million) and a revaluation gain of non-USD currency items of USD 22.1 million (2014: USD 34.1 million) due to stronger USD during the period.
+The Company’s net financial items included net expenses of USD(76.3) million (2016: USD(107.0) million) and a revaluation loss of non-USD currency items of USD15.3 million (2016: USD(64.2) million) due to weaker USD during the period.
 Non-USD currency items are held to match short- and long-term liabilities, including off-balance sheet liabilities, in similar currency.

 The Parent company is primarily a holding company owning shares in operating subsidiaries.